 To optimize your website so that it performs at its peak, please consider a holistic customer experience strategy, which could include a questionnaire for your target customers to fill.
 Some of the questions can be:

-- Have they ever purchased with you?
+Have they ever purchased it with you?
 If so, what compelled to do so?

 HubSpot’s Make My Persona is an excellent tool to get customer feedback and to create user profiles.
 Having a 360-degree view of your target customers will allow for adjustments to be made easier and experiences to be enhanced.
 Therefore, derive data in detail.